sir-dunxalot/ember-easy-form-extensions/README.md

 ```

 The buttons will automatically be replaced by a [loading spinner](#loading-spinner) when the form is submitted.
 The form will return to it's original state if there are validation errors, etc, so the user can resubmit the form.

-#### Template customization

-To customize the template, just override the path at `app-name/templates/components/form-submission.hbs` - easy!

 ### Destroy Submission